Experimental Study of Low-Latency Video Streaming in an ORAN Setup with Generative AI: Intelligent RAN-Aware Architecture for Video Quality Optimization

 \section{Intelligent RAN-Aware Architecture for Video Quality Optimization}

-The proposed system architecture, illustrated in Fig.~\ref{fig:Systemmodel}, addresses real-time video streaming from one \gls{UE} to another, potentially located in different cells.
+The proposed system architecture, illustrated in Fig.~\ref{fig:Systemmodel}, presents real-time video streaming between UEs possibly located in different cells.
 The key innovation is a \textit{semantic} control channel enabling tight coordination between the \gls{ORAN} xApp, \gls{MEC}, and UEs through the \gls{NEF}.
-Here \emph{semantic} reflects the fact that the operation at the MEC is aware of the content of the data that is being communicated and adjusts the operation accordingly.
-Due to the limited power budgets and hardware constraints of handheld UEs, \gls{UL} transmission is often more challenging than \gls{DL}, particularly when UE1 experiences degraded channel conditions.
-The xApp continuously monitors \gls{RAN} conditions and supplies real-time channel quality metrics updated on a millisecond timescale, enabling proactive \gls{MEC} adaptation decisions.
+Here \emph{semantic} reflects the fact that the MEC operation is content-aware and adjusts the operation accordingly.
+Due to power and hardware constraints of handheld UEs, \gls{UL} transmission is often more challenging than \gls{DL}, particularly when UE1 experiences degraded channel conditions.
+The xApp continuously monitors \gls{RAN} conditions and supplies real-time channel quality metrics updated on a millisecond timescale, supporting proactive \gls{MEC} adaptation.
 When channel conditions are insufficient, UE1 is instructed to compress and transmit video frames with reduced quality to avoid buffering and packet loss.
-This control channel, following principles in \cite{strinati2024goal}, allows cross-layer coordination where the \gls{MEC} can instruct UE1 to either downscale video or maintain original quality, based on instantaneous channel states, as depicted in Fig.~\ref{fig:software}.
+This control channel, following principles in \cite{strinati2024goal}, allows cross-layer coordination where the \gls{MEC} can instruct UE1 to downscale or maintain quality, based on instantaneous channel states, as depicted in Fig.~\ref{fig:software}.
 Each transmitted frame includes metadata indicating compression status, guiding the MEC to either apply \gls{GAI}-based upscaling or forward unchanged.
-Performing upscaling at the \gls{MEC} rather than UE2 offers significant advantages: GAI-based video enhancement is computationally intensive, requiring powerful CPUs/GPUs typically unavailable on battery-powered UEs.
+Within this framework, the \gls{GAI} module functions as a semantic service collocated with the \gls{MEC}.
+It enhances downscaled frames before forwarding to the receiving UE.
+For implementation convenience, this control channel is carried over the data plane but can be realized within the \textit{Application Plane} \cite{strinati2024goal}.
+The module is abstracted as a content-aware network function, integrated through the \gls{NEF}.
+Performing upscaling at the \gls{MEC} rather than UE2 offers significant advantages: GAI-based enhancement is computationally intensive, requiring resources unavailable on battery-powered UEs.
 Offloading this task to the \gls{MEC} node ensures efficient processing while preserving energy on the receiving device.
 Additionally, the \gls{DL} from the \gls{BS} to UE2 benefits from higher transmit power and beamforming capabilities of \gls{mMIMO}, enabling reliable delivery of high-bitrate upscaled streams.
-This architecture enables a proactive and cross-layer optimized approach compared to conventional \gls{ABR} strategies that adjust quality reactively \cite{kua2017survey}.
+This architecture enables a proactive and cross-layer optimized approach compared to conventional \gls{PAA} strategies that adjust quality reactively \cite{kua2017survey}.